sonic-net/DASH/documentation/dataplane/dash-byo-data-plane-app.md

 There are 2 roles ASIC management roles for DASH:

-- Controller: When calling create switch with controller role, it will setup the ASIC, configurate the inbox data plane app, etc.
+- Controller: When calling create switch with controller role, it will setup the ASIC, configure the inbox data plane app, etc.
 - Worker: When calling create switch with worker role, it will only initialize the SDK for calling SAI APIs.

 This allows the data plane app also be able to program the ASIC, so that data plane app can implement features such as: flow management, match stage entry eviction, etc.